 So does each get $100,000?
-Is it prorated by longevity with the practice? by percentage of all the sessions each partner provided since its founding?
+Is it prorated by longevity with the practice? by the percentage of all the sessions each partner provided since its founding?
 How do we credit Partner 1 for providing the managerial efforts over the years?
 How do we set a price on what Partner 3 is providing by staying on and adding value to the hospital?

-Even with this simple example you can begin to see the complications that can arise.
+Even with this simple example, you can begin to see the complications that can arise.
 What if the partners who joined after the founding paid into the partnership in order to join, as some partnerships require?
 How is that weighted?

-Obviously partnerships involve many issues that need to be worked through.
+Obviously, partnerships involve many issues that need to be worked through.
 An attorney will be glad to help you sort through the larger ones in order to develop a contract that will outline the plans for many scenarios that may come up.
-No system will be perfect, but there is enormous benefit to getting good legal counsel when setting up a partnership.
+No system will be perfect, but there is an enormous benefit to getting good legal counsel when setting up a partnership.

 Finding the next owner

 Of course, one cannot sell a practice if there is no buyer.
 There are several ways to find the next owner of your practice.

 You can grow one.
 That is what I did.
 I sold my practice to a colleague who had worked in the practice for 20 years and had been on my leadership team that whole time.
 This was ideal for all of us.
 He certainly knew the business and the employees certainly knew him.